-The lesson of this passage is this: "be ready" because you will "not know" in advance exactly when the rapture will happen, and there will be no time to get ready once it starts because (the first bowl of) God's Judgement will follow immediately after—just as in the days of Noah and just as in the days of Lot!
-If you want to be among those "taken" to heaven before judgement rains on earth you had better start now.
+Therefore, the lesson of Jesus' analogy is this: "be ready" because you will "not know" in advance exactly when the rapture will happen, and there will be no time to get ready once it starts because (the first bowl of) God's Judgement will follow immediately after—just as the flood did in the days of Noah and just as the brimstone fell in the days of Lot!
+If you want to be among those "taken" to heaven before judgment rains on earth you had better start now.

 If Everyone Is Gathered, Why are Some Working and Some Sleeping?

 This passage and others seem to contradict the single "place of safety" view that Revelation 12 teaches, or that God's servants will be gathered in one place.
+Why?
 The problem is in how Jesus mentions that some will be working in the fields and at baking and some will be sleeping.
-This makes no sense unless those taken are scattered on different sides of the world.
+This makes no sense unless those taken are scattered on different sides of the globe in different time zones (sorry, flat earthers).
 Another problematic passage is Mark 13:27 which says, "He will send out the angels and gather His elect from the four winds, from the end of the earth to the end of the sky."
 Again, why would there be such language unless those raptured were not scattered everywhere?

 This is where understanding the 144,000 and their mission comes to the rescue.
-My book demonstrates that the 144,000 are the ones who receive and broadcast the three angel messages (Rev 14:6-13) which fulfills the end time return of the preaching of Jesus' Gospel of the Kingdom message that Jesus predicted (Mt 24:14).
+My book demonstrates that Elijah and the 144,000 are the ones who receive and broadcast the three angel messages (Rev 14:6-13) which partly fulfills the end time return of the preaching of Jesus' Gospel of the Kingdom message that Jesus predicted (Mt 24:14).
+(Elijah must start preaching the Gospel sooner for repentance before the end.
+When civilization goes down, he'll pass the baton to the 144,000.)
 If you ever wondered why the 144,000 alone have the mobile protection from Satan's attacks (Rev 7;9:4), that is why.
 They alone will need it because they will be out delivering the witness to the world before the end comes.
 The rest of God's servants will be in a single safe place for the duration of the Great Tribulation as Revelation 12 describes.